 Build Your Piers: Stack cinder blocks to your desired height (around 3 feet works well), and use a line and string level to ensure every pier is even.
 You may need to dig or add shims to get things perfectly level (or add some bricks as I did).
 Don’t skip this step – it’s critical for the stability of your system.

 Build Your box: Construct the frame on top of the cinder blocks using 2x10s for the length and width.
 Be sure to use treated wood for the structure, as it won’t come into contact with your water.
 For the base support, add 2x6s or leftover 2x10s spaced every 6 inches or so.
 Then, secure everything with screws and nails (I did two screws and 1 nail for every connection).
-Finally, lay plywood on top (it doesn’t need to be super thick).
+Finally, lay plywood on top and nail it down (plywood doesn’t need to be super thick).

 Install the Liner: Once your box is built, carefully place the liner inside.
 Make sure there are no screws or splinters poking out, as these can puncture the liner.
 It can be frustrating to get the liner to fit into the corners neatly, but take your time and make it work as best you can.
 Make sure the liner is large enough to cover the whole system and drape over the sides (when in doubt, get a liner that’s about a third bigger than what you think you need).
 Lastly, go ahead and fill up your system.
 Make sure there are no leaks and everything looks good.